Easy-to-use tablets

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-A tablet allows you to watch movies, answer emails and even edit Word documents on a touchscreen device bigger than a smartphone, but often more accessible than a laptop.
+A tablet allows you to watch movies, answer emails and even edit Word documents on a touchscreen device that's bigger than a smartphone but often more accessible than a laptop.

 However, some tablets are much easier to use than others.
 We want you to be whizzing around your device without any moments of frustration, so we've brought together some of the most user-friendly tablets, as revealed by our expert testing.